xannik/gitTutorial/README.md

 # Git Tutorial #

+###Task###
+* Solve the 3 tasks palindrome, sort, decimal too binary
+* palindrome
+  * should be able to check if the word is a palindrome or not.
+* sort
+  * an array of integers in decending or acending order.
+* decimal too binary
+  * convert a integer to a char string equal the given decimal

 ### What is git? ###

 * Version control system to be able to work with the same project simultaneously in a smooth way :D